nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Things you should take note about the `find` command:**

-- Your keyword inputs are [case-insensitive](#case-insensitive)
+- Your keyword inputs are [case-insensitive](#case-insensitive).
   - e.g. `cs2103` will match `cs2103`, `cS2103`, `Cs2103` and `CS2103`
 - The order of your inputs will not matter.
   - e.g. `CS2103T Project` will match `Project CS2103T`
-- Your keywords will only be matched with full words
+- Your keywords will only be matched with full words.
   - e.g. `CS2103` will not match `CS2103T`
 - If your keywords match at least one word in an Event's `NAME` or `DESCRIPTION`, you should see it in the output.
   - e.g. `CS2103T` will match `CS2103T Project`, `CS2103T v1.3 Deadline`, etc.